KengLL/Prosperity-3-Neko/README.md

 2. **Leverage the "Freeroll"**
    No entry cost = no real downside—unless you name your team after your alma mater.
-   - Pro Tip: To hedge against emotional loss, name your team after your rival school.
+   - **Pro Tip**: To hedge against emotional loss, name your team after your rival school.
 That way, if you blow up, it’s their reputation on the line.

 3. **Poker Analogy**
    Treat the competition like a poker tournament, where seashells are your stack and the prize pool is the payout structure.